 “The MBA team has made a huge difference – it was invaluable to get their perspectives on how we should adapt to the sudden working from home shift,” says Shane Reilly, CEO, Moyee Coffee.

 As we head into Capitalism 3.0 – a revised version of our economic system that doesn’t destroy the planet and result in extreme inequality, as per the book by Peter Barnes – are we ready to change our ways?
-Do we know if the products we purchase rely on the exploitation of people from poorer countries than ours?
+Do we know if the products we purchase rely on the supply chain exploitation of people from poorer countries than ours?
 How do we know the products we are buying aren’t contributing to the destruction of the earth’s remaining rainforests?

 Fair supply chains: Business schools have an important role to play in this change.